Planning decisions committee

 You are welcome to attend the meeting without making a submission, and there is no need to register in advance.

 Making a submission

 If you wish to make a verbal submission in relation to an item being considered at the meeting, you must be a party to the matter being considered (usually the applicant or an objector).
-To take up this opportunity, please register using the link below 24 hours before the start of the meeting.
-If you cannot register in advance, you can still come along and make submission, but we will ask you to wait until all the people who have registered have first had an opportunity to speak.
+Registrations for this meeting have now closed, but you can still come along and make submission.
+We will ask you to wait until all the people who have registered have first had an opportunity to speak.